 Bacterial tracheitis is rare and can affect children of any age.
 The bacteria Staphylococcus aureus and streptococci are most frequently the cause.
 The infection develops suddenly and is characterized by a loud squeaking noise (stridor) when the child breathes in, high fever, and often large amounts of pus-filled secretions.

-A doctor bases the diagnosis on symptoms and an examination of the throat using an instrument (laryngoscope).
-X-rays often are taken of the throat to show the irregularities that distinguish bacterial tracheitis from croup.
+To confirm the diagnosis, a doctor examines the throat with a thin viewing tube (laryngoscope).
+X-rays often are taken of the neck to show the irregularities that distinguish bacterial tracheitis from croup.

-Very ill children have a plastic breathing tube inserted through their mouth or nose into their trachea (endotracheal intubation).
+Very ill children require endotracheal intubation.
 The tube keeps the airway from swelling shut.
 Antibiotics (such as cefuroxime or vancomycin) are given to treat the infection.